megpascualriel/Employee-Attrition-Analysis-Using-SQL/README.md

 A structured SQL project analyzing key drivers of employee attrition using the IBM HR Analytics dataset.

 This project demonstrates SQL skills in data cleaning, table design, exploratory analysis, and insight generation.
+Also contains data visualizations made via Tableau.

 ## Project Overview
 This project explores why employees leave by analyzing patterns across: